14 Types of Poppies to Enhance the Beauty of Your Garden

 Defying common misconception though—that poppies are only of the intoxicating kind—poppies exist in many varieties.
-Whether you want to cook them, eat them, or grow them, here’s a 101 on the different types of poppies that exist.
+Whether you want to cook them, eat them, or grow them, here’s the lowdown on the different types of poppies that exist.

 Let’s start with the most controversial one—the opium poppy, also known as breadseed poppies.
 Once famous for their medicinal properties, these flowers are now infamous for their intoxicating effects.

 Opium poppies come in a range of colors and types, such as the Drama Queen, a fringed poppy with indigo and crimson petals and a pale green center, or the Sujata which isn’t used commercially for latex or opioid production.

 Opium poppy seed pods, once dried, are also a popular choice in floral arrangements.
 Due to their use as no-no substances, growing opium poppies in some regions may not be in accordance with local law, so always check before you decide to add poppies to your flowerbed.
 You can, however, sell or eat the seeds in muffins and types of bagels.

 Corn poppies are the most commonly found poppy variety, extremely easy to grow and available in a variety of colors—lilac, white, red, yellow, pink and salmon, or even dual colors.
 Corn poppies blossom annually and can have single, double, or semi-double flowers.

 Corn species of poppies come in many varieties, such as Angel’s Choir with its lovely pastel hues, or the more popular Red Flanders poppy that is immortalized in the World War I remembrance poem—John McRae’s In Flanders Fields.